Plano ISD Academy High School

 Plano ISD Academy High School, commonly referred to as Academy High School, is a STEAM, interdisciplinary and project-based learning high school.
 The school serves students from grades 9-12.
 This school is not a regular secondary school because this school uses a selection process to draw eighth graders from various middle schools in Plano ISD.
 The school is an alternative to the regular high school experience by offering collaborative team projects, more STEAM classes and the ability to attend classes without structured class periods.
-This school is one of the three Academy Programs in Plano ISD.
-The others are the Plano ISD Health Sciences Academy and The IB World School at Plano East.
+This school is one of the four Academy Programs in Plano ISD.
+The others are the Plano ISD Health Sciences Academy, Plano Wildcat Collegiate Academy and The IB World School at Plano East.

 Campus

 The building is a three-story, former office building that belonged to Bell South, and later, AT&T.

 In the summer of 2013, the PISD renovated the building and turned the building into a creative learning school.
 The school is an open floor plan school with classrooms that are dubbed Learning Spaces.
 There are three science labs, a fabrication lab, three presentation rooms, library, and conference rooms.
 The school also contains two dedicated soundproof rooms for student and club use.